 With heavy workloads and exacting theories, computer science can be a complicated field to study.
 However, if you have a strong foundation in math and statistics, along with disciplined study habits, computer science can also be a rewarding and achievable major.

-How long does it take to complete a CS bachelor's degree?
+How long does it take to complete a bachelor of computer science program?

 A bachelor's degree typically takes four years to finish.
 However, if you enter with an associate degree or AP credits, you may complete your degree in less time.
 Accelerated options can also shorten degree timelines.